vseloved/should-test/README.md

 - defining and running arbitrary tests
 - analyzing the test output
-- piping the test output to upstream systems, like CI (by supporting common protocols, such as xUnit & TAP) - coming soon :)
+- piping the test output to upstream systems, like CI (by supporting common protocols, such as xUnit - available,- and TAP - coming soon)

-The library is at the rather early stages of its development, but it's actively used in the support of [RUTILS][rutils] and some of my in-house projects.
+The library is at the rather early stages of its development, but it's actively used in the support of [RUTILS][rutils], [CL-REDIS][cl-redis], and some of my in-house projects.

 ## Usage